 The word “quickly” is translated from “tachu” (Strong’s #5035)also meaning “speedily (without delay)” even “suddenly.”

-Manuscript Releases Vol. 20, page 221 (underlining supplied for emphasis)
+Manuscript Releases by E.G. White, Vol. 20, page 221 (underlining supplied for emphasis)